 7" x 12" Mini Metal Lathe - Craftex CX-Series

 This mini metal lathe has the features and precision of the larger lathes and is an awesome machine for hobby machinists.
 The variable speed switch allows user to select the correct speed required for the job and the forward/reverse switch controls the direction of rotation of the spindle.
-The lathe features an efficient 1/2 HP motor, MT#3 spindle taper, cast iron bed construction, spindle speed ranges Low 0-1100 and High 0-2500 RPM, threading dial indicator, inch and metric graduation, three jaw chuck, complete set of change gears, steady rest, chip tray and splash guard.
+The lathe features an efficient 1/2 HP motor, MT#3 spindle taper, cast iron bed construction, spindle speed ranges Low 0-1100 and High 0-2500 RPM, threading dial indicator, inch and metric graduation, three jaw chuck, complete set of change gears, chip tray and splash guard.

 A small beautiful lathe loaded with lots of features.